amlun/linda/README.md

 Brokers allow you to defer the processing of a time consuming task.

-Use ReleaseWithDelay func, you can implement a cron job service.
+When job done, use ReleaseWithDelay func to release the job, you can implement a cron job service.

 Inspiration comes from [beanstalkd](https://github.com/kr/beanstalkd) and [goworker](https://github.com/benmanns/goworker)